 - disputes where both the landlord and tenant have made an application.

 You can ask for face-to-face mediation on your application if you think your dispute would be best handled in person.

-Before mediation, you need to think about possible solutions to the problem.
-Be prepared to consider the other party’s suggestions as well.
+Before the mediation session, take time to think about possible ways to solve the problem.
+You will need to consider the other person’s views as well.

-You can download a pre-mediation workbook to help you prepare for the meeting.
-The workbook is designed to help you plan what's important to say and how to say it.
+Our pre-mediation workbook will help you get ready for the session.
+Working through it will help you plan what to say and how to say it.